luca-heltai/P1.8_seed/D8-hands-on/vgl_TurboVNC.rst

 CentOS cloud image seems to be blocking all input traffic but SSH.
 ::

-  iptables -I INPUT -p tcp --match multiport --dports 5900:5950 -m comment --comment " VNC ports " -j ACCEPT
+  iptables -I INPUT -p tcp --match multiport --dports 5900:5950 -m comment --comment "VNC ports" -j ACCEPT

 For some reasons, TurboVNC executables are not in the system PATH
 ::